Homeright arrow

 Bryon Adinoff, MD, President of D4DPR, is an addiction psychiatrist, neuroscientist, academician, and advocate.
 He was appointed Clinical Professor at the University of Colorado School of Medicine following his retirement as Distinguished Professor of Alcohol and Drug Abuse Research in the Department of Psychiatry at the University of Texas Southwestern Medical Center and as a psychiatrist for 30 years with the Department of Veterans Affairs.
 He has published over 200 papers and book chapters on the neurobiology and treatment of addiction and is Editor-in-Chief of The American Journal of Drug and Alcohol Abuse.
 In his semi-retired status, he has evolved from focusing on the consequences of substance use itself to the consequences of drug prohibition.
 His commitment to the goals of D4DPR arises from his desire to ensure that the devastating effects of the global drug war are replaced by a science-based, compassionate, and just system that protects both the individual and society.

-This webinar will be recorded and posted on the Health Advocacy Network and Physicians for Opioid Settlement Equity online portals (in development).
-Please consider making a contribution to support our efforts at www.d4dpr.org/join.
+This webinar was recorded and posted on the Health Advocacy Network and Physicians for Opioid Settlement Equity online portals (in development) for members of these initiatives.
+If you are not a member but would like to join, please contact us at info@d4dpr.org.

 Share: